Enjoy-Korea/help-center/src/pages/policies/guest_en.md

 - Rental: The cost paid to the host for monthly rent.
 - Utility fee: The monthly combined fee for utilities and maintenance paid to the host.
 - Additional tenant charge: Cost for exceeding the standard number of residents, includes additional utilities and maintenance.
-- Bedding package: Enkor Stay offers a bedding rental package available for the duration of the stay.
+- Bedding package: Enko Stay offers a bedding rental package available for the duration of the stay.
 It's an optional service fee that tenants can choose to receive.
 - Move-out cleaning: Mandatory cleaning service provided by the host after the previous tenant moves out and before the new tenant moves in.
-- Fee (Enkor service fee): Cost for payment and consultation services provided by the platform.
+- Fee (Enko service fee): Cost for payment and consultation services provided by the platform.
   - 10% of the rent
 - Host service: Move-out cleaning
 - Rent: Rental + Utility fee + Additional tenant charge
-- Total payment: Total rent + Enkor service fee + Host service + Bedding package
+- Total payment: Total rent + Enko service fee + Host service + Bedding package
 - Initial payment: Rent from move-in day to end of the next month + Fee + Host service + Bedding package
 - Cumulative payment (based on total payment): Amount paid by the tenant so far
 - Remaining payment (based on total payment): Amount the tenant still needs to pay